ksm/SwiftInFlux/README.md

 ### Optionals in imported Objective-C frameworks

-As of Beta 5, few classes have been audited for optional conformance.
+As of Beta 6, few classes have been audited for optional conformance.
 More are expected to come in future betas.

+> A large number of Foundation APIs have been audited for optional conformance, removing a significant number of implicitly unwrapped optionals from their interfaces.
+This clarifies the nullability of their properties and arguments / return values of their methods.
+This is an ongoing effort since beta 5.
+>
+> — Xcode 6 beta 6 release notes
+>
 > The UIView, NSView, UIFont, and UIApplicationDelegate classes have been audited for optional conformance, removing most implicitly unwrapped optionals from their interfaces.
 > (...)
 > The changes in Beta 5 are simply the first step; more refinements to the SDK will come in future betas.